 Earlier this summer I was talking to a seasoned elementary teacher that is a standout educator and asset to the profession.
-She mentioned that she is transferring to a new school, and she had concerns with their ‘Drill and Kill’ instruction pedagogy.
+She mentioned that she is transferring to a new school, and she had concerns with their ‘Drill and Kill’ classroom pedagogy.
 It dawned on me that I had heard that educational expression for over two decades, and I did not understand its pragmatic definition.

 What does “Drill and Kill” really mean?

 Upon initial consideration, I believe “Drill and Kill” means providing students an exorbitant number of repetitions on a particular skill or task until their intellectual curiosity is ultimately crushed.
 Of course, that implies a classroom teacher would repetitively force students to complete the same task or skill after they have clearly demonstrated mastery or proficiency.
 In over two decades, I have never witnessed an elementary teacher or a school principal allowing this pedagogical situation to occur.
 In fact, I have actually observed the opposite more often – when a teacher does not provide a sufficient amount of practice on a particular skill to instill student mastery.

 How Many Repetitions are Required for Skill Proficiency or Student Mastery?

 First and foremost, repetitive practice is always required to threshold levels for any human endeavor to master a skill regardless of the exercise, activity or task.
 For example, in elementary arithmetic skill practice, a viable and general rule to achieve a level of skill proficiency is the following threshold of discrete exposure ranges:

 1 to 3 repetitions for students classified as gifted and talented

 8 to 18 repetitions for students classified as general education

 For students receiving special education services, the threshold number of repetitions will vary.
 Hence, an IEP (Individual Education Plan) is developed to address each child’s disability.